 I can usually sleep through anything, but I found it impossible to sleep until after we left Brindisi, around 2 am.
 I’d dozed off but then the engines started going to maneuver us out of the port and it was loud.
 Once you’re out at sea though, you should be golden!
 Neither of us felt seasick or anything, but we had good weather.

-There is only one restaurant on the overnight ferry from Brindisi to Vlore, and I use the term “restaurant” loosely.
+There is only one restaurant on the Brindisi to Vlora ferry, and I use the term “restaurant” loosely.
 As mentioned at the very top of the article, not only do they only take cash, they only accept euros!
-Not even Albanian Lek.
 (Even though you’re literally on your way to Albania…)

 Fortunately (?), you won’t be on the boat until midnight-ish and you’ll be sleeping for most of the journey.
 But having a few euros handy will get you an espresso in the morning.

-Don’t get a SIM card from the people selling them at the exit!
+Don’t get a SIM card from the people selling them at the ferry terminal exit!
 There are several — arguably too many — Vodaphone stores around the city with more legit pricing.
 I asked one woman at the ferry terminal and she quoted me 6,000 LEK for a 20 GB card!?
-65 USD?!
 I don’t think so.